Batik Solo step by step

 So these two kingdoms from these two adjacent cities are one family

-Then where is the characteristic of the Yogyakarta Parangkusumo motif?
+Then there is the characteristic of the Yogyakarta Parangkusumo motif.

-Parangkusumo Yogyakarta motif on the letter “S” has a circle at the end and also a gems pattern
+Parangkusumo Yogyakarta motif on the letter “S” has a circle at the end and also a gem pattern

 The letter “S” pattern is also bigger than the Parangkusumo Solo motif